-instrument weight Projects 40
+instrument weight

+Projects 30

-Tests 45 (3 @ 15 each)
+Tests 60 (4 @ 15 each)

-Other 15
+Other 10

-... where Other comprises short assignments, in-class activities, readings, quizzes, etc. Some of these may be graded for correctness, others may be marked as done or not.
+... where Other comprises short assignments, in-class activities, readings, quizzes, code style, etc. Some of these may be graded for correctness, others may be marked as done or not.
+Also, students can get extra credit points applied to the "other" category for each mistake in the book they are the first to discover.